kfeldmann/littlewing/README.md

 - print: "URL: http://~{aws.elb.create-load-balancer.dev-web-0.DNSName}/"
 ```

-For each step, Terraflop first checks the output directory
+For each step, Littlewing first checks the output directory
-(`.terraflop-output` in the current working directory) to see if
+(`.lw-output` in the current working directory) to see if
 the step has been run already.
 If it has run already, it will be
 skipped.
 Inside each of the output files you will see the attributes
 that can be referenced from subsequent commands.